 We love our Sunday roasts at the Scarlet.
 Though opinion is divided on which meat or vegetarian speciality should grace the plate we are agreed on one thing: you need a perfectly crisp outside, soft inside, melt in the mouth roast potato.
 Though a simple culinary item, we wanted to share Tom’s perfect roast potato recipe.

-Cut the potatoes into a suitable size and run under cold water for a few minutes to remove some starch.
+- Cut the potatoes into a suitable size and run under cold water for a few minutes to remove some starch.

 - Cook the potatoes until they are starting to break down around the edges, be careful not to overcook them!
 Drain into a colander.

-You’ll need roasting tin large enough to comfortably hold the potatoes without them being too close together.
+- You’ll need roasting tin large enough to comfortably hold the potatoes without them being too close together.
 If it is too small the potatoes will produce too much steam and will not crisp up properly.

 - Take the roasting pan out of the oven and carefully put in the potatoes.
 Move them around a little to coat in the fat and place bake into the oven.

-When cooked, place on to kitchen paper briefly to drain off excess fat, and season.
+- When cooked, place on to kitchen paper briefly to drain off excess fat, and season.
 I season with two types of salt, table salt to coat the potatoes and sea salt flakes for the texture and extra bursts of flavour.

-Serve with your favourite trimmings.
+- Serve with your favourite trimmings.